-New England Eye is dedicated to making a difference in the lives of people who are visually impaired.
-Our goals are to improve access to care, preserve vision, and enhance quality of life.
-Through on-site comprehensive eye exams, prescription eyeglass services, and screenings, New England Eye strives to provide comprehensive eye care accessible to all children, as well as the elderly, individuals with disabilities, and homeless individuals.
-New England Eye has key community outreach services to improve disparities in health and vision.
+New England College of Optometry is dedicated to making a difference in the lives of people who are visually impaired.
+Our goals are to improve access to care, preserve vision and enhance quality of life.
+Through on-site comprehensive eye exams, prescription eyeglass services, and screenings, New England College of Optometry and its patient care and clinical affiliates strive to provide comprehensive eye care accessible to all children, as well as the elderly, individuals with disabilities, and homeless individuals.
+The NECO Mobile Clinic, NECO Center for Eye Care, and the NECO Clinical Network have key community outreach services to improve disparities in health and vision:

 Our Pediatric Service offers comprehensive and preventative vision care for children of all ages.
 We strive to eliminate or minimize the visual problems many children struggle with on a daily basis.
 The Pediatric Service offers vision therapy for children whose classroom performance is impeded by focusing, eye teaming, and tracking deficits.
 We continue to partner with affiliates in public schools, hospitals, and primary care pediatric offices throughout Massachusetts.
 Our service continues to grow, so that every student is able to experience a diverse, intensive pediatric clinical experience.